-Kenturah Davis (b.
-1980, Los Angeles) lives and works between Los Angeles and Accra.
-The artist earned her BA from Occidental College and her MFA from Yale University School of Art.
+Kenturah Davis lives and works between Los Angeles and Accra.
+The artist earned her BA from Occidental College and MFA from Yale University School of Art.

-Davis was commissioned by the Los Angeles Metro Rail to create large-scale, site-specific work that will be permanently installed on the new Crenshaw/LAX rail line (2021).
+The Los Angeles Metro Rail commissioned a large-scale, site-specific work by Davis that is now permanently installed on the new Crenshaw/LAX, K Line station.
 Other public projects include Four Women, a commissioned mural by Alliance Francaise to commemorate International Women’s Day, in Accra, and Metamorphose, comprised of five portraits commissioned by architect Elliott Barnes, featured in Barnes’ installation at the Lâ Exposition AD Interieurs, Paris, France.

 The artist was an inaugural artist fellow at NXTHVN in New Haven, founded by Titus Kaphar and Jonathan Brand and a DAMLI fellow at the Cleveland Museum of Art.
 Davis is the current Wanlass Artist in Residence at Occidental College and an inaugural cohort for Dorchester Industries Experimental Design Lab, by Theaster Gates and Prada.